taroooyan/bg-wiki/Nano-Operation-Manual.md

 >**cw=** 60 Character width

-SAFECAST.TXT, setup parameters file on the micro sd card

-Search the web for discussion of questions like: Where did radiation originate – from natural sources (earth and space) or from man-made (medical, military, industrial, nuclear power sources]?
-What is normal background radiation level?
-What is safe level -- for whom, when and where?

-The alarm indicators include:
-- small Red LED “Log/Alarm” flickers on pulse, remains lit on alarm;
+######Alarm: al=### cpm setting , indicators, dip switches:
-- the small Blue LED “Count” (pulse flicker) and Speaker "clicks" ;
+- Speaker "clicks" and small Blue LED “Count” blinks (pulse flicker) for each pulse from the geiger tube.
+It can be dimmed by putting the DIP switch #1 Off.
-- the Piezo buzzer [??]
-The first two can be dimmed (turned off).

-- small Red LED “Log/Alarm” will only glow if: GPS is locked, SD card is present, battery has more than 10% charge left, unit is on for one minute, geiger tube is providing a pulse).
+- small Red LED “Log/Alarm”  flickers on pulse, remains lit on alarm.
+It will only glow if: GPS is locked, SD card is present, battery has more than 10% charge left, unit is on for one minute, geiger tube is providing a pulse).
 It can be dimmed by putting the DIP switch #2 Off.

-- Speaker "clicks" and small Blue LED “Count” blinks for each pulse from the geiger tube.
-It can be dimmed by putting the DIP switch #1 Off.

-- Piezo buzzer [??] [on hitting a high score, the buzzer will wake up??]

-**DATA LOG**
+- the Piezo buzzer *[?? known bug?
+"It gets quieter over time.
+We're investigating changing the drive frequency of the buzzer which may help make the buzzer louder in general."]*

+#####DATA LOG
-* The data log file is written to the micro-SD card.
+* In recording mode the data log file is written to the micro-SD card.
 A key to the fields of the Data Log is given in the [[bGeigie library README.md by fukufuku|https://github.com/Safecast/SafecastBGeigie]].
-Below is excerpt of example there of a logged Radiation Data Sentence with Device #300.
-(The github README also gives an example of **Device Status Sentence**, which hardware message is only mentioned here in passing.)
+Below is excerpt of example there of a logged *Radiation Data* Sentence with Device #300.
+(The github README also gives an example of *Device Status Sentence*, a hardware message mentioned here in passing.)

 >**DATA LOG FILE FORMAT**